-In August 2020, I presented my blueprint for a strategic vision to the Mayor and Council.
+In August 2019, I presented my blueprint for a strategic vision to the Mayor and Council.
 It tries to mix the best parts of who we are with what science tells us makes for the happiest communities.
-And because how we are designed and who we are aligns so much with the science behind happy towns, we have a wonderful opportunity to create a vision for what Mount Rainier can be over the next 10-20 years.
+And because of how our town was designed and what we value as a community align so much with the science behind the happiest cities on earth (literally!), we have a wonderful opportunity to create a vision for what Mount Rainier can be over the next 10-20 years.

-What I’m going to try and do with this piece is boil down my presentation into written word for those who couldn’t make it.
+What I’m going to try and do with this piece is boil down my presentation into written word.
 Apologies in advance for the length.

 If someone prefers the vast sprawl of suburbia, our narrow streets and closely placed homes may not appeal to them.
-For those folks, suburbs designed around the car in the second half of the 20th century appear superior to a place like Mount Rainier which was designed around a street car line.
-I think those beliefs overlook some real opportunities in how Mount Rainier is designed.
+For those folks, suburbs designed around the car in the second half of the 20th century appear superior to a place like Mount Rainier, which was designed around a street car line.
+Those beliefs overlook some real opportunities in how Mount Rainier is designed.

-Let me pause right there and take a detour to talk about a Dutch guy named Rod Durks who designed the city of Houten, Netherlands, and whose work is now piquing the interest of urban designers worldwide.
-To summarize his design – you build dense single-family homes; create a small, downtown core of shops and apartments next to public transportation; and, while you have some streets and parking for cars, you really promote biking and walking as the way to get around.
+Let's pause right there and take a detour to talk about a Dutch guy named Rod Durks who designed the city of Houten, Netherlands.
+His design is simple.
+You build dense, single-family homes, create a small, downtown core of shops and apartments next to public transportation and, while you have some streets and parking for cars, you promote biking and walking as the way to get around.

-The neat thing is Houten is suburb-like – smaller than a city with single-family homes and yards that make it a tad less noisy and more pleasant – but also carries with it the walkability of a big city’s downtown.
-And while the focus on walking and biking may sound unrealistic to some Americans used to getting around by car, the actual science behind designing space like this gives us a roadmap of what has the best chance to improve human well-being and happiness.
+The neat thing is Houten is suburb-like – smaller than a city with single-family homes and yards that make it a tad less noisy and more pleasant – but with the walkability of a big city’s downtown.
+And while the focus on walking and biking may sound unrealistic to some Americans used to getting around by car, the actual science behind designing our towns this way gives us a roadmap for what has the best chance of improving well-being and happiness.
 And if that isn’t our core goal then, well, what are we doing?

 So, why does designing a city for people to live closer to one another that promotes biking and walking over driving lead to well-being and happiness?